Events

 Raw

-event acts as a container for events originating from external systems
+The Raw event acts as a container for events originating from external systems

 or sources that don’t natively follow the Agent UI Protocol.
 This event type